 We are not here to judge anyone’s path.
 We are here to be honest about what we look for when we welcome facilitators into Casa Arkaana — and to encourage you to ask the same questions when you choose who to trust with your healing.

-Find an Upcoming Retreat at Casa Arkaana
+Join Our Next Ayahuasca Retreat at Casa Arkaana

-Are you a facilitator looking to host a plant medicine retreat?
-Learn about hosting at Casa Arkaana →
+Are you a facilitator looking to host a plant medicine retreat at Casa Arkaana?
+Learn about hosting →

 Frequently Asked Questions